sarathsdev/one.me/README.md

 ## How it Works ?

 Folder Structure
-Here is the core folder structure  which flutter provides
+ ,here is the core folder structure  which flutter provides

 ```bash
   one.me/